-- Refactoring of the Calypso API to support extensions of different kind of Calypso SAM solutions (current legacy SAM-C1, coming Open-SAM).
+- Refactoring of the Calypso API to support extensions of different kind of Calypso SAM solutions (current legacy SAM-C1, coming Open-SAM, or crypto libraries for PKI).

-A Hoplink extension will be proposed (based on a high-level API on top of the Calypso API).
+- to provide a Hoplink extension (based on a high-level API on top of the Calypso Card API).

-Evolutions of the Keyple components after the version 2.0.0 of the SDK
+Main improvements in Keyple after the version 2.0.0

 - Support of the full card command set of Calypso Prime Regular